An AI system to help scientists write expert-level empirical software: Results

 This motivated an exploration of systematic ways to generate more complex research ideas.
 First, similar to how scientists often combine ideas to create a novel approach, we programmatically generated 55 ``recombinations'' of all pairs of the 11 methods described above (No advice, nine replications, and TabVI; hereafter: ``base methods'') based on summaries of the code for each method (Methods,~\suptab{table:sc_recombine_summary_prompt}).
-We ran tree search, prompted with each of these ``recombinations'' to assess whether it can develop new methods by combining the strengths of the existing methods.
-For each base method and ``recombination'' group, we compared the average scores for the top nodes over the intersection of metrics that were successfully computed for all three methods.
-Strikingly, recombination implementations of tree search frequently outperformed their base counterparts, with 24 of the 55 ``recombination'' solutions (44\%) outperforming both of their base methods and 22 of the remaining 31 ``recombination'' solutions outperforming one of the two base methods (\supfig{fig:recomb_bar_intersection}).
-Second, we also used Gemini Deep Research~\cite{GeminiDeepResearch} and AI co-scientist~\cite{gottweis2025towards} to generate and implement 21 additional ideas (Methods).
-In total, 6/11 base methods, 29/55 recombination, 4/9 Deep Research, and 1/12 AI co-scientist methods (40 of 87) outperform all methods currently published on the OpenProblems leaderboard (\figref{fig:batch_integration}d).
-This demonstrates the ability of \ourmethod to understand the best features of existing approaches and effectively integrate them for superior performance.
+We ran ERA, prompted with each of these recombinations.
+For each base method and recombination group, we compared the average scores for the top nodes over the intersection of metrics that were successfully computed for all three methods.
+Strikingly, recombination implementations of tree search frequently outperformed their base counterparts, with 24 of the 55 recombination solutions (44\%) outperforming both of their base methods and 22 of the remaining 31 recombination solutions outperforming one of the two base methods (\extfig{fig:recomb_bar_intersection}).
+Second, we used Gemini Deep Research~\cite{GeminiDeepResearch} and AI co-scientist~\cite{gottweis2025towards} to generate and implement 21 additional ideas (Methods).
+After ERA was applied to each, 6/11 base methods, 29/55 recombination, 4/9 Deep Research, and 1/12 AI co-scientist methods (40 of 87) outperform all methods currently published on the OpenProblems leaderboard (\figref{fig:batch_integration}d).

-To further understand the conceptual space explored by \ourmethod, we obtained embeddings for each generated code using Gemini text embedding model and computed cosine similarities (\supfig{fig:sc_sim_heatmap}).
-As expected, replicates exhibited significantly higher similarity to each other compared to all other method pairs (one-sided $t$-test: $t = 12.95$, $p = 1.06 \times 10^{-14}$; $\mu_{\text{duplicate pairs}} = 0.95$, $\mu_{\text{other pairs}} = 0.91$ ; $n_{\text{duplicate pairs}} = 33$, $n_{\text{other pairs}} = 5853$).
-Hierarchical clustering on the embeddings revealed distinct clusters, generally representing linear methods, deep learning based methods, and nonlinear non-deep learning methods, suggesting that \ourmethod is able to generate diverse solutions.
+To further understand the conceptual space explored by ERA, we obtained embeddings for each generated code using Gemini text embedding model and computed cosine similarities (\supfig{fig:sc_sim_heatmap}).
+Visualization of the embeddings revealed distinct clusters, generally representing deep-learning based methods and non-deep-learning methods, suggesting that ERA is able to generate a variety of solutions (\supfig{fig:sc_sim_umap}).